 About the Contributors

-Lindsey Lolkema is a Staff Photographer for the Chronicle, studying public relations and strategic communication with minors in journalism and rhetoric.
+Lindsey Lolkema is a Staff Photographer and Social Media Manager for the Chronicle, studying public relations and strategic communication with minors in journalism and rhetoric.
 She loves to be involved on-campus and is grateful for the chance to work with so many wonderful Chronicle members.

 Joe Orovitz is a sophomore journalism major with a history minor.
 He is an award-winning photographer and has served as the multimedia editor for the Chronicle since January 2025.
 In addition to the Chronicle, Joe is a staff photographer for Hofstra Marketing and Communications and has experience working with clients in motorsport.
 You can follow his work on Instagram @joe_took_a_picture and on his website joeophoto.com.